 - 8-core machine might only have 2 nodes

 - how do we run MPI on a real HPC machine?

 - Mostly ignore architecture

-- imagine we have single-core nodes
+- pretend we have single-core nodes

+- one MPI process per processor-core

+- e.g. run 8 processes on the 2 nodes

 - Messages between processes on the same node are fast

 - but remember they also share access to the network